davidnoq/Foodcraft/sprint3.md

 - About e2e test to determine if webiste if visitable.

 # List unit tests for backend
-- GET for retrieving recipes in database
+- GET for retrieving recipes in database associated with a user (user-specific recipe lists)
 - POST for adding a recipe to the database
 - POST for signing into an existing and nonexistant user
 - POST for signing up with an existing and nonexistant user
 - POST for refreshing JWT token after signin
-- Test for user-specific recipe lists
+- DELETE for removing all recipes from a user's list

 ------------